-For property owners that own to the 360', a minimum lot width of 100 feet measured along the 360' is required.
-A county stamped and recorded property plat showing bearings and distances with proper parcel identification must also accompany all new dock requests.
+For property owners that own to the 360', a minimum lot width of 100 feet measured along the 360' property line is required.
+A county approved and recorded property plat showing bearings and distances with proper parcel identification must also accompany all new dock requests.
 For property owners that do not own to the 360', 100 feet as measured along the vegetative buffer zone is required.
 With a single exception, only one (1) dock structure will be permitted per eligible lake lot and single tax parcel.
-The only exception is an existing grandfathering allowance where multiple docks existed on a lot in question prior to FERC's approval of the SMP in 1984.
+The only exception is an existing grandfathering allowance where multiple docks existed on the lot in question prior to FERC's approval of the SMP in 1984.
 These structures will fall under the 'grandfather' clause and may be rebuilt under current permitting policies.
-Subdivided parcels with proper recorded plats that meet the 100-foot shoreline requirements must remain a subdivided separate tax parcel or the dock permit will be cancelled and the dock must be removed from the lake.
+Subdivided parcels with proper recorded plats that meet the 100-foot shoreline requirements must remain a subdivided separate tax parcel or the dock permit will be cancelled.

+and the dock must be removed from the lake.
 In this event, should the parties not remove the dock, Dominion Energy will remove or have the dock removed, and issue an invoice to the parties for cost recovery.
 Docks will not be permitted on lots where Dominion Energy owned fringe land exists between back property and the 360' contour.
 This land has to be purchased from Dominion Energy and all other dock requirements must be met before a dock will be allowed.

-Owners requesting docks for lots measuring less than 100 feet in width along the 360', or vegetative buffer zone, will be allowed to proceed with application only in the context of applications to construct common docks with adjacent property owner(s).
-It is the applicant's responsibility to make arrangements with their neighbor for common dock facilities.
-Common docks may accommodate only up to two (2) individual lakefront property owners.
+Owners requesting docks for lots measuring less than 100 feet in width along the 360', or vegetative buffer zone, will be allowed to proceed with application only in the context of applications to construct shared docks with the adjacent property owner.
+It is the applicant's responsibility to make arrangements with their neighbor for shared dock facilities.
+Shared docks may only accommodate two (2) individual lakefront property owners.